First recorded sounds

-By the mid-1920s the quality of recorded music had greatly improved and most New Zealand homes owned a record player.
-They played heavy and brittle 78-rpm records imported from overseas companies such as His Master’s Voice (HMV) in Britain.
+By the mid-1920s the quality of recorded music had greatly improved and many New Zealand homes owned a record player.
+These played heavy and brittle 78-rpm records imported from overseas companies such as His Master’s Voice (HMV) in Britain.
 A New Zealand branch of HMV, called Gramophonium, was first established in Wellington by E. J. Hyams in 1913.

 First local recordings